hamaluik/blog.hamaluik.ca/posts/2015-11-04-quaternions-as-four-dimensional-complex-numbers.md

 q^{-1} = \frac{q^*}{\left|q\right|^2}
 ```

-Where `q*` represents the conjugate of the quaternion, and is calculated as such:
+Where $q*$ represents the conjugate of the quaternion, and is calculated as such:

 ```katex
 \begin{aligned}